a-orangetree/College_Football_Scrape/README.md

 ###GAME RESULTS
 This table provides statistics for each game a school played over the period of time indicated.

-This table is populated by running the PushToGameResultsTest2.py script.
+This table is populated by running the AutoRunPushToGameResults.py script.
+This script calls the PushToGameResultsTest2 script.
+Prior to this table being populated, you *must* populate the SeasonResults table.

 ###SEASON RESULTS
 This table provides outcome statistics of each game a school played in a given year.